Shiladitya Bora gets candid about perception towards independent films: ’Don’t need support’

-Shiladitya Bora’s Bayan, after rejections and setbacks, is now premiering at TIFF.
+Shiladitya Bora's Bayaan, headlined by Huma Qureshi, just had its world premiere at TIFF.
 In a candid chat with mid-day, he opens up about struggles and perceptions of independent filmmakers and claims that phase two of Platoon One will focus on bigger, mainstream-leaning films

 Bayan TIFF premiere